 If it’s windy at Chia then take a short drive around the coast from Chia is beautiful west-facing Teurreda or any of the sheltered beaches on the way to Capo Malfatano.
 You can swim or kayak to the small island offshore or enjoy fantastic snorkelling.

 The standout hotel here is the Chia Laguna Resort, a complex of boutique hotels and a natural spa spread out around the coast:

-Accommodation is mostly simple summer village style such as Porto Pino Village.
+Accommodation is mostly simple summer clubs and family-run hotels such as the 3-star Hotel Cala Dei Pini and the 4-star Porto Pino Club.